vickygr89/news-documentation/Documentation/UsersManual/HowToStart/Index.rst

 #.
 Therefore create a new sysfolder and switch to the list module.
 (Of
    course you can also use an existing sysfolder or normal page).

-#.
-Use the icon in the topbar “Create new record” and search for “News
+#. **List view:** Use the icon in the topbar “Create new record” and search for “News
    system” and its records.
 You should see “News”, “News category” and “News Tag”.